 There are things you can do before you travel to help with travel fatigue.
 These steps probably won’t help you change your body clock, but they can help you feel more rested.

 Steps to take before you travel

-- Try to ensure you are well rested in the days leading up to your departure date.
-If you work yourself into the ground and travel when exhausted, you may find it takes longer to overcome travel fatigue, as well as adjust for jet lag.
-It probably won’t really help to tire yourself out so much just so you can sleep on the plane.
+- Try to ensure you’re well rested in the days leading up to your journey.
+If you work yourself into the ground and travel when exhausted, you may find it takes longer to recover and/or overcome the jet lag.

 Things that help while on the journey

 - Drink plenty of liquids, such as water and juices, and avoid alcohol or caffeine.
 It’s easy to get dehydrated on a plane due to the change in air pressure and humidity.
 Buy a large bottle of water to take with you once you go through security.

 - Bring accessories to help you sleep better.
 A good sleep mask, some earplugs, a good travel pillow and a cozy warm jumper can all help.